All Episodes

 And I think, see, if you could take Pennsylvania out of her bag there, then she's got to start taking former red states.

-Well, I agree, and by the way, not an easy task.
+And by the way, not an easy task.

-I mean, the electoral college for a Republican is very difficult because you start out without California, Oregon, or Washington.
+I mean, the Electoral College for a Republican is very difficult because you start out without California, Oregon, or Washington.

 That's New York, Pennsylvania, Illinois, and California.

-Those are four of the top seven states in terms of electoral votes, and normally they're all ceded basically to the Democrat and Republicans fight for Ohio and Florida and only have locked up Texas.
+And normally they're all ceded basically to the Democrat, and Republicans fight for Ohio and Florida and only have locked up Texas.

 I mean, it's such a big prize.

-Well, I mean, you go across the South, I think that holds.
+Well, I mean, you go across the South.

-I think you're most of the problem is Virginia, Sean.
+The problem is Virginia, Sean.

-Well, Virginia's a big problem, but you know, look at the last Senate race.
+But, you know, look at the last Senate race.

 I mean, Ed Gillespie was all but written off, and the polls had him down by double digits.

-Yeah, that's where that's Pat Buchanan territory.
+Yeah, that's Pat Buchanan territory.

-I think well, North Carolina's further south.
+Well, North Carolina's further south.

-We should I'm going with the deplorables.
+I'm going with the deplorables.

 Well, I think you were one of the original deplorables.